chavocado/cheese_the_first/README.md

 A view connected to the nav bar that gives a user some information about the organization.

 Stylesheet Integration for Mobile Devices:
 A majority of users who partake in ordering grilled cheeses have been University Students with mobile devices.
-That being a major tool for users to view and access the web, dedicated stylesheet integration for mobile browsing will be developed.
+That being a tool for users to view and access the web, dedicated stylesheet integration for mobile browsing.

 Editable 4 Item Menu:
-A majority of users who partake in ordering grilled cheeses have been University Students with mobile devices.
-That being a major tool for users to view and access the web, dedicated stylesheet integration for mobile browsing will be developed.
+An Admin View that will let  will allow said user to edit name, price and description of menu items.

 Admin Authorization w/ Views:
-A majority of users who partake in ordering grilled cheeses have been University Students with mobile devices.
-That being a major tool for users to view and access the web, dedicated stylesheet integration for mobile browsing will be developed.
+Admin authorization/login and verification for admin views.

 Assumptions:
 While completing this estimate the following assumptions were made.